Comadre Florzinha: History

 Comadre Florzinha was created in 1997, by its leader Karina Buhr.
 The first lineup of the group was Buhr (vocals, percussion and rebec), Isaar França (vocals, percussion and harmonica), Renata Mattar, Telma César, Alessandra Leão and Maria Helena.
 All the members were very experienced musician and had a large knowledge about culture of Pernambuco.
 Based on this influence, the group create its own style of making music, giving prominence to percussion instruments and female vocals.
 However, other instruments are also used during its songs.

-In 1998 and 1999, the band played with Antonio Nóbrega, recording with him the album Pernambuco falando para o mundo.
-They also played with many other important artists of the state, such as DJ Dolores and Mundo Livre S/A. In 1999, Comadre Florzinha recorded its debut album, which has the name of the group.
+In 1998 and 1999, the band played with Antonio Nóbrega, recording with him on the album Pernambuco falando para o mundo.
+They also played with many other important artists of the state, such as DJ Dolores and Mundo Livre S/A. In 1999, Comadre Florzinha recorded its debut eponymously-titled album.
 In 2001, the band started its first world tour and participated of many important festivals, such as La Voix des Pays and Calgary Folk Music Festival.
-In 2003, the band recorded its second album, named Tocar na banda.
-Both albums of Comadre Florzinha were positively criticized by experts.
+In 2003, the band recorded its second album, Tocar na banda.
+Both of their albums received positive reviews from music critics.

 After releasing the first album, the group disbanded.
 Buhr and França, however, continued together for some years.
 But, after recording the second disc, França decided to start her solo career, leaving Comadre Fulozinha.
 However, the leader Buhr did not give up and invited other musicians for continuing her works.
 Currently, the lineup is Karina Buhr (vocals, percussion and rebec), Mairah Rocha (vocals, harmonica and percussion), Flávia Maia (vocals and percussion), Marcelo Monteiro (saxophone and flute) and Letícia Coura (vocals, cavaquinho and acoustic guitar).
 Dani Zulu (vocals and percussion) also participated of the group as special guest.
 With this new lineup, the band recorded its third album in 2009, named Vou voltar andando.